ibm-cloud-docs/dns/dns-records-overview.md

 **Host field:** You can specify a mail host name here, but in most cases it is not necessary.
 What is recommended is to create a blank host (use a `@` for the host name) and point it to your mail server.

 **Goes to field:** The address of the mail server.
-What is commonly done here is using the mail hostname you created in the A record section to point your mail.
+What is commonly done here is using the mail hostname you created in the A record section to point your mail server.

 It is highly recommended that you point MX records to a domain name, and that domain name (just like a CNAME record) must end with a dot.